vippsas/vipps-developers/common-topics/errors.md

 # Errors

-The standard format for our APIS follows
+The standard response body format for our errors in our APIs follows [RFC 7807](https://tools.ietf.org/html/rfc7807).
-[RFC 7807](https://tools.ietf.org/html/rfc7807).

 Here is an example of the error sent together with a